-- Familiarize the student with the basic taxonomy and terminology of the computer networking area. - To know about the concepts of data communication and networks. - To discuss on ISO-OSI model and different protocols. - To distinguish different protocols of network layer, transport layer and application layer. - To discuss cloud computing technology - To provide students with contemporary knowledge in Cryptography and Security.
+- Familiarize the student with the basic taxonomy and terminology of the computer networking region. - To know about the concepts of data communication and networks. - To discuss on ISO-OSI model and different protocols. - To distinguish different protocols of network layer, transport layer and application layer. - To provide students with contemporary knowledge in Cryptography and Security.

-• Basic Knowledge in Computer terminologies.
+• Basic Knowledge in Computer Architecture